The LA & Palm Springs Travel Diaries

 We had by far the most comfortable economy flight with American Airlines ever, I even slept 8 hours on the flight home!
 I was especially impressed with the entertainment on offer and finally got to watch Crazy Rich Asians which of course I absolutely looooved.
 The food was fantastic too, and I completely ate and finished every meal which considering I rarely eat plane food was pretty impressive.
 We loved flying with American Airlines, it made the whole journey to the states even more exciting!

-Three Days in Los Angelos
+Three Days in Los Angeles

 Where We Stayed